DFHack/dfhack/docs/Remote.rst

 quit
 ~~~~

-**Note:** the server closes the connection after sending this message.
+**Note:** the server closes the connection after receiving this message.

 .. list-table::
     :align: left